Obama pivots towards Asia, eyeing U.S. exports and jobs

 'KEY GOALS'

-Obama was clearly at ease in Asia, especially in Bali where he marvelled at the island's development in the years since he was there writing his book "Dreams Of My Father."
+Obama was clearly at ease in Asia, especially in Bali where he marveled at the island's development in the years since he was there writing his book "Dreams From My Father."

 He greeted leaders at a Friday dinner with "Selamat Malam," drawing from the Bahasa Indonesia he learned as a boy in Jakarta, and was welcomed at a fundraising event in Honolulu as "Keiki o ka 'aina" - child of the land.